iman2693/SAT-Solver/README.md

 - Supports single-character variable names.
 - Generates all possible interpretations to check satisfiability.

+## Files

+- `sat_solver.py`: The main Python script that implements the SAT solver.
+- `LICENSE`: The license file specifying the terms of usage for this repository.
+- `README.md`: This file, providing an overview of the SAT solver and instructions.

 ## Getting Started

 1. Clone this repository to your local machine: